UoB-HPC/hpc-course-examples/mpi/example8/README.md

 ==================================

-This directory is concerned with one-sided communications, also known as RMA (Remote Memory Access) operations, which is also new in MPI-2.
+This directory is concerned with one-sided communications, also known as _RMA_ (Remote Memory Access) operations, which is also new in MPI-2.

 Advantage to this approach include:

-1. The one-sided 'put' and 'get' operations may be better suited to some algorithms than the send & receive partnership, resulting in potentially clearer and simpler code.
+1. The one-sided _put_ and _get_ operations may be better suited to some algorithms than the send & receive partnership, resulting in potentially clearer and simpler code.

-2. On some modern hardware, information can be placed on- or retreived from a remote process without interupting the CPU used by that remote process.
-In this way the best possible performance can be extracted from the cohort of processes.
+2. On some modern hardware, information can be placed on- or retrieved from a remote process without interrupting the CPU used by that remote process.
+In this way, the best possible performance can be extracted from the cohort of processes.

 rma-trapezoid
 -------------

-In this program we fall back on the now very familar task of numerical integration.
+In this program we fall back on the now very familiar task of numerical integration.
 However, in this case we arrange for the processes to access the memory on the master process directly, without recourse to the send and receive handshake of MPI-2.
 (Of course, messages must be sent along a wire separating two processes, but this is hidden from the programmer in the case of an RMA operation.)

 First memory windows are created on various processes, using `MPI_Win_create()`.
 In this program we only need expose variables owned by the the master process.
-Note, that all processes must call `MPI_Win_create()`, as it is a collective operation, but that all processes other than the master declare a window of size zero.
+Note, that all processes must
+call `MPI_Win_create()`, as it is a collective operation, but that all processes other than the master declare a window of size zero.

 If a process desires to read a value for a variable from a window it must call `MPI_Get()`.
 However, this call must be enclosed by a pair of calls to MPI_Win_fence().
 These calls are again collective and act to synchronise the processes.

 `MPI_Put()` operations are, of course, also possible.
+However in
-However in this case we desire to accumulate our sub-totals and obligingly MPI-2 offers us the `MPI_Accumlate()` function, again bookended by synchronising calls to `MPI_Win_fence()`.
+this case we desire to accumulate our sub-totals and obligingly MPI-2 offers us the `MPI_Accumulate()` function, again bookended by synchronising calls to `MPI_Win_fence()`.

 ### Exercise

 - Devise a program to verify whether or not the second call to `MPI_Win_fence()` in an RMA access epoch acts like a barrier call, `MPI_Barrier()`.